 - Know who you are as a company.

 - Truly define who you are.
-What is your culture, commission plan, and model?
+What are your culture, commission plans, and model?

-- Use MLS data and other key other sources to find “good fit” people for your team.
+- Use MLS data and other key sources to find “good fit” people for your team.

 - Focus intently on working your database.